RiyaaChavan/SLA.ck/README.md

 6. **Multi-Agent Collaboration**: A2A protocol enables specialized agents to work together, with graceful fallback to deterministic logic

 7. **Audit & Compliance**: Complete audit trail of all operations for compliance and governance

+8. **Analyst-Like Copilot**: Lets operators ask questions over live connected data without hand-writing SQL

+9. **Streaming Setup Experience**: Connector setup surfaces intermediate agent progress instead of blocking the UI on the full artifact pipeline

+## Quantifiable Cost Impact

+The business framing for SLA.ck is outcome-first.
+For a representative mid-sized enterprise, the intended value model is:

+- approximately **425 hours saved per month** in investigation and manual review effort
+- approximately **Rs 4.13 lakh per month** in direct cost reduction from invoice anomalies, duplicate spend, and unused resources
+- approximately **Rs 1.68 lakh per month** in avoided loss from SLA penalty prevention
+- approximately **Rs 10.85 lakh of monthly value creation**, or roughly **Rs 1.3 crore annually**

+This is why the product is best understood as an enterprise cost-intelligence operating system rather than a dashboard suite: anomaly detection, SLA governance, financial impact attribution, and controlled autonomous action all sit in one governed loop.

 ### Key Benefits